Apricot-S/shanten-algorithm-collection/README.md

   Useful as a reference for implementation and test macro usage.

 - Other subcrates
   Contains various implementations of shanten number calculation algorithms.
-  For details, see the README of each subcrate.

 ## Usage